alexhokl/notes/tools.md

 - [curl/trurl](https://github.com/curl/trurl) - CLI tool to manipulate URLs
 - [tauri](https://tauri.app/) - a framework to build desktop applications using web technologies where binary is built using Rust
+  * an app can be built with Yew (one of the many options)
 - [usebruno/bruno](https://github.com/usebruno/bruno) a Postman alternative
 - [ekzhang/sshx](https://github.com/ekzhang/sshx) share SSH session via web browser